Nomination Process

 Torch is dedicated to supporting students through:

-• A full-tuition scholarship that covers tuition, fees, room, board, books, and fees for up to eight undergraduate semesters, as well as all costs for a six-week Summer Immersion Program
+• A full-tuition scholarship that covers tuition, fees, room, board, books, and fees for up to eight undergraduate semesters, as well as all costs for a Summer Immersion Program

 • Intensive academic planning and assessments